Azure-Samples/smartbulkcopy/README.md

 [Where is a record really located?](https://techcommunity.microsoft.com/t5/Premier-Field-Engineering/Where-is-a-record-really-located/ba-p/370972)

-If the configuration file specifies a value greater than 1 for `logical-partitions` the following query will be used to read the logical partition in parallel:
+If the configuration file specifies a value greater than 1 for `logical-partitions` the following query will be used to read the logical partitions in parallel:

 ```sql
 SELECT * FROM <sourceTable> WHERE ABS(CAST(%%PhysLoc%% AS BIGINT)) % <logical-partitions-count> = <n>